rishi-ag/Machine-Learning/README.md

 # Machine-Learning

-Link to shiny app url: https://rishi1226.shinyapps.io/LinearClassificaton/
+Link to shiny app : https://rishi1226.shinyapps.io/LinearClassificaton/

+Please note that I have used three classes for linear classification instead of two, to demonstrate the masking effect.